viscid-hub/Viscid/doc/installation.rst

 .. code-block:: bash

     cd Viscid
-    make
+    python setup.py install
+    # the above line is synonymous with `make install`

-    make install  # or, if you don't have write permission,
+    # or, if you don't have write permission, try
-                  # try `make install INSTALL_ARGS='--user'`
+    # python setup.py install --user

 to kick the tires, use